platformsh/platformsh-docs/docs/src/domains/steps/_index.md

 Your DNS provider (usually your registrar) is where you manage your domain.
 Most registrars offer similar functionalities regarding DNS configuration but use different terminology or configuration.
-For example some registrars require the use of `@` character to create a `CNAME` record on the apex domain, where others don't.
+For example some registrars require the use of `@` character to create `CNAME` or custom records on the apex domain, where others don't.

 Note that depending on your registrar and the time to live (TTL) you set, it can take anywhere from 15 minutes to 72 hours for DNS changes to be taken into account.